cryinkfly/openSUSE-Baldur/README.md

 - for AMD CPU, set [amd_iommu=on iommu=pt video=efifb:off]
 - for INTEL CPU, set [intel_iommu=on iommu=pt video=efifb:off]

+Note: The "video=efifb:off" option should only be added if your system is configured to automatically load the graphical environment!
+If you want to switch to the graphical environment via the terminal after booting, you may no longer see the terminal.

 ![Bildschirmfoto vom 2023-05-09 19-19-33](https://github.com/cryinkfly/openSUSE-MicroOS/assets/79079633/a91e4c93-92e3-4397-88df-6e68d10eee01)

 #### 3a.)
 The following commands must be executed: